| HISTORY

 for us is that its creation was the first important step

+in the discovery of the rolling-element bearings.
 Aside from the above mentioned advantage, the creation of

 the wheel has given us much easier and faster transportation,